vgslavov/Problems/leetcode/sysdesign.md

 ## Hello Interview Design Template

-Requirements -> Core Entities -> API -> High-Level Design -> Deep Dive
+* flow: Requirements -> Core Entities -> API -> High-Level Design -> Deep Dive
+* overcommunicate!
+    * explain what you are doing
+    * and what you are not doing and why

 ### Requirements
 [5 min]